US women’s hockey coach Wroblewski sidelined by COVID-19 | Times Leader

 The only true newcomers named to the roster are forwards Taylor Heise (University of Minnesota) and Hannah Bilka (Boston College), and Cornell University defender Rory Guilday.

 Wroblewski spent two seasons coaching the Los Angeles Kings’ American Hockey League affiliate, the Ontario Reign, before stepping down for personal reasons.
-The 41-year-old is best known for his , where he oversaw teams which produced 29 NHL draft picks.
+The 41-year-old is best known for his four years at the National Team Development Program, where he oversaw teams which produced 29 NHL draft picks.